Dan Flanagan: Early life, education, and career

 Flanagan was born in Lafayette, Indiana.
 His father, Dan Patrick Flanagan (of Irish descent), practiced law in Lafayette.

 Flanagan attended high school at Frankfort High School in Frankfort, Indiana.
-After graduating from high school, he enlisted in the Armed Forces and served as a sergeant in the Field Artillery Branch during the First World War.
+After graduating from high school, he enlisted in the United States Army and served as a sergeant in the Field Artillery Branch during the First World War.

 After the war, Flanagan began attending Benjamin Harrison Law School (now known as Indiana University Robert H. McKinney School of Law) in Indianapolis, graduating in 1921 with an LL.B and being admitted to the bar.

 After graduation, Flanagan returned to Frankfort and practiced law there until 1924, serving as Deputy Prosecutor for Clinton County from 1921 to 1922.
 Flanagan then moved to practice law in Fort Wayne.
 He began at the firm of Heaton & Heaton.
 In 1931, he became a member of the firm of Leonard, Rose, Flanagan & McCreevy.
 In 1934, he and Jim Murphy established the firm of Flanagan & Murphy.
 In 1937, he and Charles Bond established the firm of Flanagan & Bond.

 Flanagan served as Deputy Prosecutor for Allen County from 1929 to 1930.
 In 1936, he became Chairman of the Allen County Republican Party Central Committee, overseeing several successful local campaigns.
 In 1940, he served as Allen County attorney.
 Flanagan was a member of the Allen County Bar Association, the Indiana State Bar Association, and the American Bar Association.

 Flanagan taught at Valparaiso University School of Law (part of the school's extension lecture staff) and the Notre Dame Law School (as part of the school's permanent lecture staff).
 He also authored numerous influential textbooks on law.